joeWatersDev/ibm-data-engineering-capstone-project/2 - MongoDB NoSQL Databases/README.md

 You are a data engineer at an e-commerce company.
 Your company needs you to design a data platform that uses MongoDB as a NoSQL database.
 You will be using MongoDB to store the e-commerce catalog data.

 **Objectives**
-- import data into a MongoDB database
+- Import data into a MongoDB database
-- query data in a MongoDB database
+- Query data in a MongoDB database
-- export data from MongoDB
+- Export data from MongoDB

 **Tools / Software Used**
 - MongoDB Server